 Carrageenan Allergy Symptoms

-Carrageenan is a thickener made from red seaweed that can be found in a wide variety of common foods and beverages such as milk, coffee creamer, almond and soy milk, ice cream, sherbet, soup, pudding, salad dressing, and infant formula.
+Carrageenan is a thickener made from red seaweed that can be found in a wide variety of common foods and beverages such as milk, infant formula, ice cream, almond and soy milk, soup, chip dip and salad dressing.

-Carrageenan is not only used in foods.
-It can also be found in some toothpastes, medications, cosmetics, shoe polishes, and even weight loss products.
-Because of its laxative effect, some laxative medications contain it.(1)
+It’s also an ingredient in some toothpastes, medications, cosmetics and certain weight loss products.
+Because of its laxative effect, some laxative medications contain carrageenan.1

-Besides the possible safety issues with carrageenan, many people experience allergy or intolerance symptoms when they eat foods or beverages containing carrageenan.
+Besides the possible safety issues with carrageenan, many people experience different levels of allergy or intolerance symptoms when they consume products containing carrageenan.

 Do you have a carrageenan allergy or intolerance?